11 min read

 What are the 5 general business taxes?

-The following are the five general types of business taxes: income tax, estimated tax, self-employment tax, employment taxes, and excise taxes.
+The five primary categories of business taxes are income tax, estimated tax, self-employment tax, employment taxes, and excise taxes.

 What is an Employer Identification Number (EIN)?

-An Employer Identification Number (EIN) is a unique nine-digit number assigned by the Internal Revenue Service (IRS) to identify businesses for tax purposes.
-It is commonly used by employers, sole proprietors, corporations, partnerships, and other entities.
+An Employer Identification Number (EIN) is a distinctive nine-digit number that the Internal Revenue Service (IRS) assigns to business entities for tax identification purposes.
+It is widely utilized by employers, sole proprietors, corporations, partnerships, and various other entities.

 How do I file business taxes?